-Packing List: The colours of autumn should reflect the colours of your wardrobe; this is a fantastic season for rich earthy colours such as browns, tans and oranges.
+The colours of autumn should reflect the colors of your wardrobe; this is a fantastic season for rich earthy colours such as browns, tans and oranges.
 Scarves are a wonderful accessory for any outfit and you can purchase them in one of these tones to brighten up an otherwise neutral outfit.

 Layering is essential, so include 3/4 tops and long sleeve tops to suit the weather, you can dress these with a jumper for the warmer days or a jacket or warm coat.
 A pair of jeans or pants will look stylish with a pair of warm and waterproof boots, leather boots are the perfect companion for any autumn wardrobe giving an edge to your wardrobe.